coop152/obsidian-vaults/Year 3/Algorithms and Complexity (36111)/Graphs Recap.md

 - **Subgraph** - A graph whose vertices and edges are subsets of the vertices and edges of another graph.
 (These notes will use the word "supergraph" as the inverse, but the textbook does not.)
 - **Spanning Subgraph** - A subgraph whose set of vertices is the same as its supergraph.
 That is, a subgraph that contains all vertices of its supergraph.
 - **Strongly Connected** - A graph is strongly connected if every vertex is reachable from every other, directly or indirectly.
+- **Connected Components** - If a graph is not **connected**, then the maximally connected subgraphs are called the Connected Components of the graph.

 ## Theorems
 ![](Pasted%20image%2020230925150703.png)